-We’ve previously discussed how you can still get a DUI for riding a bike or operating a boat under the influence, but Vista drunk driving lawyer Peter M. Liss believes it is important to recognize which means of transportation can be legally operated under the influence.
+We’ve previously discussed how you can still get a DUI for riding a bike or operating a boat under the influence, but as a DUI lawyer in Vista, Peter M. Liss believes it is important to recognize which means of transportation can and cannot be legally operated under the influence.

 This same circumstance wouldn’t have resulted in a DUI in California though.
 In fact, the state driving code specifically defines a vehicle as something that is self-propelled or powered by something other than a human.
 This means that while riding a horse could result in a DUI, you’re pretty much safe if you happen to be operating a bouncy ball, pogo stick, skateboard or rollerskates.
 You might notice that while we previously mentioned that you can be charged with drunk driving if you are operating a bicycle, that is only because there is a specific law banning the operation of a bicycle under the influence of drugs or alcohol.
 As for other, more whimsical modes of transportation, they are alright as long as they are human-powered.

 Of course, that doesn’t mean you should get hammered and go jumping down the street on a pogo stick.
-If you did decide to hop down the road while intoxicated, police could still charge you with being drunk in public and/or disturbing the peace -and in either case, you’d probably still want to contact a top Vista DUI defense lawyer as soon as possible.
+If you did decide to hop down the road while intoxicated, police could still charge you with being drunk in public and/or disturbing the peace -and in either case, you’d probably still want to contact a top DUI lawyer in Vista as soon as possible.

-If you are accused of drunk driving, being publicly intoxicated or any similar crime in North San Diego, you need to contact a Vista DUI attorney.
+If you are accused of drunk driving, being publicly intoxicated or any similar crime in North San Diego, you need to contact a DUI lawyer in Vista.
 Peter M. Liss can be reached 24/7 and offers a free initial consultation.
 To schedule an appointment, please call (760) 643-4050.